Application Data Management is increasingly gaining popularity as the number of applications rises

 2) Change frequency

 Different types of data change at different rates of frequency.
 Information such as a person’s name or title, for example, changes infrequently; while transactional data such as billing information may be updated quite regularly.
 An article in InfoWorld outlines the difference: “Information that slowly changes dimensions is considered master data and is kept in a separate database with information about these small, slow changes over time.
 The more rapidly changing application data is transactional – information like a person’s income or a business’s revenue.
 It changes all the time (like every quarter) and is kept alongside customer information.
 Though it’s not master data, a business still wants to master it.”
-For the slow changing dimensions, MDM is the best choice; while ADM can provide the required governance and stewardship necessary for the rapidly changing application data.
+For the slow changing dimensions, master data management is the best choice; while application data management can provide the required governance and stewardship necessary for the rapidly changing application data.

 4) Compliance needs